 What you should know for Thursday!

 5:30pm Boston Workplace Fitness.
-Cresa Boston is bringing together employees in nearby offices to The Greenway to participate in a fitness program promoting wellness in the workplace.
-Located at Milk Street & Atlantic Avenue, more information.
+Cresa Boston would like to bring together employees in nearby offices to The Greenway to participate in a fitness program promoting wellness in the workplace.
+It’s all about networking, wellness and being outside on the beautiful Greenway!
+Located at Milk Street & Atlantic Avenue, visit www.cresa.com/boston for more information.